 SN When did your writing begin?
 Your formal academic degree was in economics.
 How did you get from there to literature?

 SA I've always been a reader of literature.
-I wrote a bit here and there until I was around 18 or 19.
+I wrote a bit here and there until I was around eighteen or nineteen.
 Then there was a gap of many years.
 Even though I studied Economics, I never looked for jobs in that line.
 My first job was to make documentary films.
 I had a chance to move in the direction of film-making.
 I used to watch oodles of movies (still do).
 That was a turning point for me.
 Because I had just finished my studies, I had a job, the issue of marriage came up.
-This was the fag-end of the eighties.
+This was the fag-end of the '80s.
 Renting an apartment and living by oneself was even more difficult then than it is these days.
 Anyway, I had to face many crises when my marriage broke up.
 To which I was unable to come up with any practical solutions.
 In the meantime, I gained some experience.
 I began writing about these things.
 You can say that my entry into literature began as a way to reach an understanding with myself.